fedeghe/malta/README.md

 ### Multi mode

 The _multi-mode_ purpose is to launch Malta on more that one build in one command.
-In this case it take just one parameter that is the path to a json file which contains for each file the same informations.
+In this case it takes just one parameter that is the path to a json file which contains for each file the same informations.
 It uses as key the templateFile path and as value all other parameters space separated.
 E.g.:

 multifile.json:
 ``` json